MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/administration.md

  **Summary:** The articles in this section help you operate and maintain servers, server farms, sites, and solutions in a SharePoint Server 2016 and a SharePoint Server 2013 environment.

-The following articles provide information about operating and maintaining SharePoint Server.

- The following areas are included in this section:

 ## Articles about operations and maintenance in SharePoint Server